-Tinashe Wears Low-Cut Dress, PVC Thigh-High Boots & Long Animal Print Cardigan To Soccer Match In London
+Tinashe Wears Low-Cut Dress, PVC Thigh-High Boots & Long Animal-Print Cardigan To Soccer Match In London

 To date, she has released three studio albums — Aquarius, Nightride, and Joyride.
 According to Billboard, all of her records have entered the U.S. Billboard 200 album chart.

 On Spotify, she currently has more than 3.1 million monthly listeners that play her music around the globe.
-Her track, “Throw A Fit” is her most popular song on the app at the moment.
+Her track “Throw a Fit” is her most popular song on the app at the moment.
 Other tracks in the top five include “2 On,” Like I Used To,” “No Drama,” and “Up In This.”

 To stay up to date, follow her Instagram account, which has over 2.6 million followers.